oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * single-domain, not using OAuth
 * a JavaScript application with a stateful backend component
   * storing tokens and proxying all requests (BFF Proxy)
-  * obtaining tokens and passing them to the frontend (Token Mediating Backend)
+  * obtaining tokens and passing them to the frontend (Token-Mediating Backend)
 * a JavaScript application obtaining access tokens
   * via code executed in a browsing context
   * through a Service Worker